wing5wong/artisan-whs-static/source/_courses/MED1S.md

 type: Semester Course
 description: ""
 maori_title: ""
-background: "To develop professionalism whilst working and contributing in a film-making team.
+body: "To develop professionalism whilst working and contributing in a film-making team.
 To develop film-making knowledge and skills.
 To appreciate the art of film- making."
 year: "11"
 credits: "9"
 entry_requirements: "Positive attitude"